AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 ## Sorting {#sorting}

-The following rule applies for sorting:

-* Sorting can only be efficient if all sort criteria are related to top-level fragments.
+Sorting can only be efficient if all sort criteria are related to top-level fragments.

   If the sorting order includes one, or more, fields that are located on a nested fragment, then all fragments sharing the top-level model must be loaded into memory.
 This causes a negative performance impact.